RobertSasak/react-native-openalpr/README.md

 #### `showPlateOutline`
 If true, this draws an outline over the recognized plate

+#### `capture`
+Takes a picture of the current preview and returns a promise with the image data inside a JSON object including the mediaUri and file path.

 #### `torchMode`
 Turns the flashlight on or off.
 Can be one of: